Milan Moguš: Biography

 In 1977 he was elected to associate membership of the Croatian Academy of Science and Arts, and in 1986 he became a full member.
 From 1985 until 1991 he was a secretary of the academy's Class for the Science of Philology.
 From 1991 until 1997 he was secretary-general of the academy, and from 1998 until 2003 he was vice-president of the Croatian Academy of Science and Arts.
 Since 1 January 2004 until 11 November 2010 he has been president of the Croatian Academy of Science and Arts.

-He was an editor in chief or co-author of many magazines and editions, like "Bulletin of the Institute for Linguistics of Faculty of Philosophy", "Bulletin scientifique", "Works of Institute for Slavic Philology", "Croatian Dialectology Collection", "Language", "Old Croatian Writers", "Works of Croatian Academy of Science and Arts", "Pauline Collection", "Senj Glagolitic circle 1248 - 1508", "Cithara octochorda".
+Moguš was an editor in chief or co-author of many magazines and editions, like "Bulletin of the Institute for Linguistics of Faculty of Philosophy", "Bulletin scientifique", "Works of Institute for Slavic Philology", "Croatian Dialectology Collection", "Language", "Old Croatian Writers", "Works of Croatian Academy of Science and Arts", "Pauline Collection", "Senj Glagolitic circle 1248 - 1508", "Cithara octochorda".
 As a general-secretary of the academy he was editor in chief of "Yearbook of Croatian Academy of Science and Arts" (1992–1998), and as a vice-president he wrote "Memorial: 140 years of Croatian Academy of Science and Arts".
 He was also editor of linguistic profession in "Croatian Biographical Lexicon" and Co-Author of "Dictionary of Croatian literature from Croatian national revival until Ivan Goran Kovačić and collected works of Marko Marulić.

-Until his retirement in 1992 as a principal researcher in Institute of Linguistics of Faculty of Philosophy he led the research project Study of Croatian.
+Until his retirement in 1992 as a principal researcher in Institute of Linguistics of Faculty of Philosophy, Moguš led the research project Study of Croatian.
 He led another research project, Study of Croatian Dialects, at the Institute of Linguistic Study of Croatian Academy of Science and Arts.

 He died on 19 November 2017 in Zagreb, aged 90.